- B.A., History, Calvin College

 - Ph.D., specialties in American intellectual and religious history and the history of immigration, Yale University

-Prof. Bratt enjoys reading and writing at the cottage he and his wife own near Lake Michigan.
-He regularly volunteers in local political campaigns and serves on the council of his local church.
-His most pleasurable recent vacation was touring the Netherlands with family members.
-He enjoys visiting his children who currently live in Dallas, Philadelphia, and Berkeley, and hopes someday soon to visit the one in China, too.
+Prof. Bratt enjoys reading and writing at the cottage that he and his wife own near Lake Michigan.
+He regularly volunteers in local political campaigns and has served several terms on the council of his local church.
+Since retiring from Calvin in 2016, he taught a year at Xiamen University in China on a Fulbright grant and on the fall semester 2017 and 2019 voyages of the Semester at Sea, which rounded the world from Hamburg to San Diego via eleven ports of call.
+He enjoys visiting his children who currently live in Milwaukee, Cincinnati, Seattle, and Shanghai.
+He has flown in and/or out of 82 airports around the world and wonders how long he can keep that going.
 He fights the aging process by working out (cross-training and yoga) and thinks heaven will be a lot like the Lake Michigan shoreline.

 Prof. Bratt's principal teaching areas include U.S. intellectual and religious history, particularly in the 19th century, and the history of colonial America.
-Interim courses include the history of the American Revolution and, more recently, Film Noir in American Culture, which he co-teaches with Prof. William Romanowski of Calvin’s CAS department.
-They team taught a new course in spring 2013, using Hollywood films as windows into American history from Kennedy to Reagan.
+Interim courses include the history of the American Revolution and, more recently, Film Noir in American Culture, which he co-taught with Prof. William Romanowski of Calvin’s CAS department.
+He also will teach a two-week honors seminar next January on Alexis de Tocqueville’s Democracy in America.

-And in comparative history, Prof. Bratt is working on a biography of Abraham Kuyper (1837-1920), a Dutch religious and political leader whose life and thought are particularly relevant to current questions about church-state relations and the role of religious viewpoints in cultural affairs.
+In comparative history, Prof. Bratt wrote a biography of Abraham Kuyper (1837-1920), a Dutch religious and political leader whose life and thought are particularly relevant to current questions about church-state relations and the role of religious viewpoints in cultural affairs.

 American Roots in Calvin Shorts